anpham6/squared-functions/README.md

 }
 ```

 Some queries use an optional parameters array (params) or configuration object (options) which is sent with the query when applicable.
-If you require this advanced usage then further information can be found in the database provider documenation.
+If you require this advanced usage then further instructions can be found in the database provider documentation.

 ### Options: Development / Production